Admission Update on the Class of 2023

 To be considered for need based aid, Early Decision II applicants are required to complete both the FAFSA and the CSS Profile by January 15th.
 Notification of need based aid is February 1st.
 Students seeking need based financial aid must make their $500 enrollment deposit no later than February 15th.

 Students applying to be a first-year student must apply online through the Common Application.
 The Common Application website will guide you through each step of the application and inform you of the necessary supporting documents needed to submit a complete application for admission to Rhodes.
 Test scores from the ACT or SAT may be submitted to Rhodes using SAT code 1730 and ACT code 4008.
 All first year applicants for admission are required to submit:

 - Common Application

 - High School Transcript

 - High School Teacher Recommendation

-Campus visits are strongly encouraged for all applicants but not required.
+Campus visits and virtual visits are strongly encouraged for all applicants but not required.
 We like to meet students individually to help us get to know them better and learn more about their academic preparation and experiences outside of their education.

 More importantly, students will get to see if Rhodes is the place where they want to spend the next four years.Visiting classes, meeting with professors, spending the night on campus and even eating in the dining hall is the best way to get a feel for Rhodes.
 Students can schedule a visit to Rhodes online.